anupam2005/AzureCertificationPrep/README.md

 Analyzing Big Data can often lead to more precise decision-making for a business, a cost reduction on the storage of the data using a service like Azure Data Lake, and better products that take customer feedback and behavior into account.

-**Azure Data Lake Analytics** can run massively parallel data transformation and processing programs across petabytes of data.
+**Azure Data Lake Analytics** can run massively parallel data *transformation and processing* programs across petabytes of data.

-**Azure HDInsight** is an open-source analytics service for enterprises that makes it easy, fast, and cost-effective to process massive amounts of data.
+**Azure HDInsight** is an *open-source* analytics service for enterprises that makes it easy, fast, and *cost-effective* to process massive amounts of data.

 ## 10. Security
 ------------

+**Azure Security Center** constantly reviews your active recommendations and calculates your secure score based on them.

 **Azure Firewall** blocks any incoming or outgoing traffic that isn't specifically allowed *on a network*.